Keyboard shortcuts

 How do BLVM and Bitcoin Commons work together?

-BLVM provides the mathematical foundation and compiler-like architecture (Orange Paper as IR, formal verification passes).
+BLVM provides the mathematical foundation and compiler-like architecture (Orange Paper as spec/IR; implementation validated against it).
 Bitcoin Commons provides the governance framework (coordination without civil war).
-The modular architecture is where both meet: BLVM ensures correctness through architectural enforcement; Commons ensures coordination through governance rules.
-You can’t have safe alternative implementations without BLVM’s mathematical rigor, and you can’t have coordination without Commons’ governance framework.
+The modular architecture is where both meet: BLVM supplies the spec and verification stack; Commons supplies governance.
+Production deployments need engineering and operations like any node.

 What are the two innovations?

-BLVM (Bitcoin Low-Level Virtual Machine): Technical innovation providing mathematical rigor through the Orange Paper (mathematical specification), formal verification (Z3 proofs via BLVM Specification Lock), proofs locked to code, and a compiler-like architecture.
-This ensures correctness.
-See Introduction and Consensus Overview for details.
+BLVM (Bitcoin Low-Level Virtual Machine): Technical innovation combining the Orange Paper (normative math spec), formal verification (BLVM Specification Lock / Z3), and a compiler-like split between spec and implementation.
+See Introduction and Consensus Overview.

 Bitcoin Commons (Cryptographic Commons): Governance innovation providing forkable governance through Ostrom’s principles, cryptographic enforcement, 5-tier governance model, and transparent audit trails.
 This ensures coordination.
 See Governance Overview for details.